HanL1223/JR_Recommender/README.md

 ## Contributing Guidelines

+You can find most of the relevant information for this training program in this repository.
+Also you are supposed to submit your work (such as code, documentation, dashboards, etc.) to this repository.

-Please read the [CONTRIBUTING](./CONTRIBUTING.md) file for details.
+Please read the [CONTRIBUTING](./CONTRIBUTING.md) guidelines before contributing to this repository.

 ***

 ## License

 Please read the [LICENSE](./LICENSE) file for details.